Skip to main content

 (e) Local emergency response phone number and company emergency phone number.

-(h) The identification shall be on a metal or wooden sign with the sign maintained to remain legible at all times.
+(h) The identification will be on a metal or wooden sign with the sign maintained to remain legible at all times.
 The sign may be placed on a post securely placed in the ground at the gate and/or adjacent to the fence at the wellhead or tank battery in lieu of on the fence/gate.

-(c) Where a lease/access road to the wellhead and/or tank battery extends a significant distance from the ingress access point a locked gate made of tubular steel or material similar in strength shall be placed near the entrance to the access road restricting access to the well site.
-Keys or the combination to the lock shall be provided to the state inspector or local emergency response officials on request.
+(c) Where a lease/access road to the wellhead and/or tank battery extends a significant distance from the ingress access point a locked gate made of tubular steel or material similar in strength will be placed near the entrance to the access road restricting access to the well site.
+Keys or the combination to the lock will be provided to the state inspector or local emergency response officials on request.

 (4) Tanks:

-(a) Tanks shall not be buried.
+(a) Tanks cannot be buried.

 (e) Each oil storage tank shall have a functioning lightning arrestor.